metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### Rule design

 Each firewall rule uses exactly the same order or parameters split into exactly the same number of lines.\
-This is so that when you need to change or search for something it's easy to see what is where right away.
+This is so that when you need to change or search for something or do some regex magic then it's easy to see what is where right away.

 Performing regex operations against the firewall rules can be done in a matter of seconds, without this strict rule design it would take an entry day!